azcastillo/covermymeds_project/README.md

  ### Project Overview:

-Two part project in which I used simulated data to make predictions based on prior authorization information.
+Two part project in which I used simulated data based on prior authorization information to make predictions.

 Part 1 of the project consisted of creating a model predicting whether a prior authorization would be needed based upon pharmacy claims data.
 This portion of the project also consisted of exploratory data analysis in which the following questions were answered: